pacificpelican/alta-redwood-store-code/README.md

 - login and registration (optional for purchase)
 - product creation and management
 - inventory management and automatic decrement on purchase
-- user profile with previous purchases
+- user profile with previous logged-in purchases
+- admin panel
 ---
 ### Built with OkConcept0 and modern web technologies